steambird1/gtcs/README.md

 Welcome to **GTCS Prototype**!

+~~It's due to my limited English skill that I named it in this way.
+I should have called it a model.~~

 This repository provides a prototype for GTCS (**G**eneral **T**rain (as well as Fountaine Cruise) **C**ontrol **S**ystem) used in Teyvat (can also be considered **G**unnhildr **T**rain **C**ontrol **S**ystem).

 ## Why GTCS?